rocky-linux/documentation/docs/guides/dns/private_dns_server_using_bind.md

 ## Firewall Rules

 ### Adding The Firewall Rules - `iptables`

+!!! note "Regarding `iptables` and Rocky Linux 9.0"

+    If you are doing this procedure on Rocky Linux 9.0 or above, please move down to the `firewalld` rules below.
+As of 9.0, `iptables` and it's associated utilities are officially deprecated.
+While they still exist in version 9.0, they may disappear quite soon, perhaps as early as Rocky Linux 9.1.
+Using the `firewalld` rules will avoid potential problems in the future.

 First, create a file in */etc* called "firewall.conf" that will contain the following rules.
 This is a bare minimum rule set, and you may need to tweak this for your environment: